What’s the Latest Solar Panel Technology?

 However, what makes these structures even better is that they can be layered onto a silicon panel.
 When perovskite and silicon-PV panels are layered like this, they’ve been recorded reaching a whopping 29.15 percent efficiency.
 That’s far better than a regular silicon panel.
 Some even speculate that these types of layered panels could be commercially viable at 40 percent efficiency by the 2030s.

 An even more interesting factor in perovskite solar cells is that they can be printed.
 While they aren’t incredibly efficient yet, currently capping out at around 12 percent efficiency, they provide a number of potential applications.
 These range from better solar panels to more aesthetically pleasing installations.

 Perovskite panels can be printed on top of silicon-PV panels, making the dual-structure solar panels easier to manufacture.
-This could help drive down costs of these types of solar panels, making them even easier to install, which could have a resounding effect on the solar industry.
+This could help drive down the costs of these types of solar panels, making them even easier to install, which could have a resounding effect on the solar industry.

 Perovskite as Wearable Solar Technology